All Episodes

 I'm sorry, I'm going on a rant.

-No, think about bodybuilding, right?
+No, I love think about bodybuilding, right?

-That was steroids fucking they they said that steroids didn't fucking work.
+They said that steroids didn't fucking work.

-They did, I didn't know that.
+I didn't know that.

 Oh, seriously, for the up until like 2000, they were adamant that steroids didn't work.

-I shouldn't have listened to him, bro.
+I shouldn't have listened to them.

-I'm living proof.
+Bro, I'm living proof.

-Uh dude, I'm like, they fucking work.
+Dude, I'm like, they fucking work.

-Because he was so groundbreaking.
+Right, because he was groundbreaking.

-It's because people use it, like you know.
+It's because people use it.

-You know, no, they tried it, and then they're like, shit.
+You know, no, they tried it.

-Now we have studies on THC and its effectiveness.
+And then they're like, shit, now we have studies on THC and its effectiveness.

 So for people to say there's no science to back it, every scientific fact starts with anecdote.

-So sometimes it's just about trying shit, and I know that's off the beaten path, but that's that's where I sit.
+And I know that's off the beaten path, but that's that's where I sit is that, look, man, I'm a man of science.

-Like, I don't say if you read any of my books from diet books to to supplement articles, they all have references and footnotes.
+Like, I don't say if you read any of my books from diet books to supplement articles, they all have references and footnotes.

-I could type in like shoes make you shorter, and there'll be a study to somewhat back it up.
+And there'll be a study to somewhat back it up.

-What what degree level do you have?
+What degree level do you have, man?

-Man, ask I have a I have a bachelor's degree in audio engineering with a minor in philosophy.
+I have a bachelor's degree in audio engineering with a minor in philosophy.

-That's almost as good, almost as good as my wife's minor in women's studies.
+So I'm almost as good, almost as good as my wife's minor in women's studies.

 Well, I mean, philosophy is phenomenal.

-The appeal to pity and everything, like sales is yeah, sales and uh logic, just just the the the understanding the understanding the logical fallacies.
+Oh, all the sales and logic, just the understanding the understanding the logical fallacies.

-Well, I mean, what you were just talking about was the ad hominem uh it was the ad hominem fallacy, which is listen, just because somebody's there's there's an appeal to authority fallacy and there's an ad hominem fallacy, and they're they're they're inverse to the same thing, right?
+It was the ad hominem fallacy, which is, listen, just because somebody's, there's, there's an appeal to authority fallacy and there's an ad hominem fallacy.

-And the ad hominem fallacy is look, just because someone is a shitty person doesn't mean they're wrong, right?
+And the ad hominem fallacy is, look, just because someone is a shitty person doesn't mean they're wrong, right?

-So it's like you hate Trump, but it doesn't mean he was wrong about Wuhan lab being the source of the virus, right?
+So it's like you hate Trump, but it doesn't mean he was wrong about Wuhan Lab being the source of the virus, right?

 Just because he's Trump doesn't mean that he's wrong.

-Um, I just believe in the better of two.
+I just believe in the better of two.

-Um, for performance athletes, I think it's severely lacking.
+For performance athletes, I think it's severely lacking.

-Power lifters can get away with it because power lifting is utilized, you're doing fucking three reps.
+Powerlifters can get away with it because powerlifting is utilized.

 You don't really need much glucose there.